 When partial resistance develops the total dose should initially increase when resistance develops.

 In that study the QoI case was used as an example of where ‘absolute’ resistance develops.
-Our data analysis presented here shows that the optimal total dose of azoxystobin increased initially through time.
+Our data analysis presented here shows that the optimal total dose of azoxystrobin increased initially through time.
 At first sight this contradicts the earlier theoretical model predictions.
 However, in that model analysis the resistant strain was represented as being completely resistant to the fungicide, implying that the dose response curve (for a pathogen population with a 100% resistance frequency) was a straight horizontal line, indicating that the fungicide had no residual effect.
 The field data on azoxystrobin however show that there is a residual effect of the fungicide.
 Even in 2006-7 when the population consisted virtually only of strains carrying the G143A mutation (Blake et al., 2018; Gisi et al., 2005; Lucas and Fraaije, 2008) the fungicide still had some effect on disease severity.
 The data show that the maximum achievable control is about 20%.
 The model analysis (van den Bosch et al., 2017) had shown that for such levels of ‘partial resistance’ or residual effect the dose should increase, initially, when resistance is developing.
 The data analysis presented here and the previous model study are thus in agreement.

 Our calculations were all based around average parameter values and did not include the year-to-year variability that is important in practice.
 For the prothioconazole data set, which is the longest data set available, we also calculated the optimal dose including all the year-to-year variability in the dose response curve parameters, the yield loss coefficient, the untreated disease severity, the un-diseased yield and the grain price.
 Including all these sources of variability did not change the overall trend in the optimal dose.
 If the trend in optimal total dose had been severely distorted or obscured by the seasonal variation, we would have had to conclude that there may be a mean trend but that developing practical guidance for farmers is difficult, if possible at all, due to the effect of variability in the system’s components.
 That the variability did not obscure the trends implies that guidance can be developed for the adjustment phase of the fungicide resistance development cycle.